MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-E-Viruses-Serums-Toxins-Analogous-Products-Organisms-Vectors/part-113-Standard-Requirements/subjectgroup-ECFRa4cbfb362190bc0-Ingredient-Requirements/section-113.52.md

 (ii) Extraneous agents by the fluorescent antibody technique as prescribed in § 113.47.

-(f) At the conclusion of the 21-day maintenance period provided in paragraph (e) of this section, at least one monolayer of at least 75 cm2 shall also be shown free of extraneous agents as prescribed in this paragraph.
+(f) At the conclusion of the 21-day maintenance period provided in paragraph (e) of this section, at least one monolayer of at least 75 cm 2 shall also be shown free of extraneous agents as prescribed in this paragraph.

 (1) Alternately freeze and thaw the monolayer(s) three times.
 Centrifuge the disrupted cells at no greater than 2,000 × g for no more than 15 minutes to remove cellular debris.
-Divide the supernatant into equal aliquots and dispense 1.0 ml onto each of at least one monolayer (at least 75 cm2) of:
+Divide the supernatant into equal aliquots and dispense 1.0 ml onto each of at least one monolayer (at least 75 cm 2) of:

 (i) Vero (African green monkey kidney) cell line;